vega/vega/docs/docs/marks.md

 ## <a name="production-rule"></a>Production Rules

-Visual properties can also be set by evaluating an `if-then-else` style chain of _production rules_.
+Visual properties can also be set by evaluating an "if-then-else" style chain of _production rules_.
 Rules consist of an array of _value reference_ objects, each of which must contain an additional `test` property.
-A single value reference, without a `test` property, can be specified as the final element within the rule to serve as the `else` condition.
 The value of this property should be a predicate [expression](https://vega.github.io/vega/docs/expressions/), that evaluates to `true` or `false`.
 The visual property is set to the value reference corresponding to the first predicate that evaluates to `true` within the rule.

+A single value reference, without a `test` property, can be specified as the final element within the rule to serve as the "else" condition.
-If none do, the property is set to the final (predicate-less) value reference if one is specified.
+If no `test` properties evaluate to `true`, the property is set to this final (predicate-less) value reference.
+If no "else" condition is specified, the property value defaults to `null`.

 For example, the following specification sets a mark's fill colour using a production rule:

 {: .suppress-error}
 ```json